Daveyvdweide/ns-reisplanner/README.md

 - Add animations while waiting for query results
 - Make it possible to easily plan another trip
+- Refactor code with insights from the past two years (started this project in november 2021)
 - Make mobile friendly

 ## Journey planner